Skip to Content

 Questions?
 We're here to help!

-Dr. J. Nickey Brown Assistant Professor and Coordinator, Manufacturing Technology Management
+Dr. J. Nickey Brown Assistant Professor, Manufacturing Technology Management

 937.328.6010 brownj@clarkstate.edu